-Like so many other aspects of Australian life, prior to the onset of modern and instant communications, each region of Australia often developed it's own names for the same varieties of plants, fish, wildlife and other things which many regions share in common.
+Like so many other aspects of Australian life, prior to the onset of modern and instant communications, each region of Australia often developed its own names for the same varieties of plants, fish, wildlife and other things which many regions share in common.

 And the same is true when it comes to Couch grass.

-With the introduction of Digitaria didactyla as a new lawn to Australia which was imported from South Africa, it was quickly named to Queensland Blue Couch, where it had grown and flourished under prime and optimum conditions for it's growth as a lawn.
+With the introduction of Digitaria didactyla as a new lawn to Australia which was imported from South Africa, it was quickly named to Queensland Blue Couch, where it had grown and flourished under prime and optimum conditions for its growth as a lawn.

 So here we have the introduction of the name Queensland Blue Couch.